Last Updated on

 So those are the basics of how to serve in table tennis.
 But learning to play it the right way is just the beginning.
 Now you need to start practicing your serve and make it your most powerful weapon.

 Get amazing table tennis guide books

-There is one really spectacular and concise table tennis guidebooks that you can get online.
+There are one really spectacular and concise table tennis guidebooks that you can get online.

 The advantage of this book, when compared to other books on Table Tennis, is that it takes out all the unnecessary things, and instead of reading hundreds of pages about a serve or footwork, it gets straight to the point and tells everything in as few pages as possible.